 ST: Fernando Morena (Uruguay)

-Morena is the all-time top goal scorer in the history of Penarol and the Uruguayan A League with 230 goals in 244 games.
-He scored 667 in his almost 20-year career.
+Morena is the all-time top goal scorer in the history of Penarol and the Uruguayan A League.
 He played with Racing Club and River Plate from Montevideo, Peñarol, Rayo Vallecano in Spain, Flamengo and Boca Juniors.
 Capped 53 times scoring 22 goals.
 He was part of the Uruguayan team that won the Copa América in 1983.

 ST: Juan Hohberg (Argentina/Uruguay)

 Born in Argentina, Hohberg played with Central Córdoba and Rosario Central in 1947.
 In 1948 Hohberg moved to Uruguay to join Peñarol where he would play until 1959.
 Peñarol won six league titles during his time with the club.
 He played for Uruguay in the 1954 World Cup, scoring twice in the famous semi-final against Hungary.

 Alberto Spencer was known as "Cabeza Mágica" (Spanish for magic head).
 He is still the all-time leading scorer in the Copa Libertadores' history.
 He is considered one of South America's greatest strikers.
 He won three Libertadores Cups and two Intercontinental Cups with Uruguay's Penarol.
 He was elected the 20th best South American footballer of the 20th century in a poll by the IFFHS in 2004.
 He also played for Everest and Barcelona at home.